beaorn/broadcastify_archive/README.md

 # brodcastify_archive

-Small ruby script to grab all the archives of a broadcastify feed you own per date and join them together into a single mp3 file for personal use.
+Small ruby script to automate grabbing all the archives of a broadcastify feed you own per date and combine them together into a single mp3 file.

+**Notes**:

+- Minimum File Size: Currently it skips adding any archive files that have a file size smaller than 75 kB, this become an optional argument in the future to allow adjustment.
+- Overlaps: You may occasionally notice small repeating sections of audio, this is because of the way broadcastify creates the archive files that commonly include overlaps at the start of new files.

 ## Setup

-You will need to be running Linux and have Ruby >= 2.5 installed.
+You will need to be running Linux and have [Ruby installed](https://www.ruby-lang.org/en/documentation/installation/).

 Install packages for working with mp3s (Ubuntu/Debian):